AASHISHAG/aashishag.github.io/_posts/2019-6-12-gsoc_week-2+week-3.md

 ### Kaldi Installation

 It all started with the installation of Kaldi and the requisites.
 Kaldi installation which looks seemingly straightforward; proved to be quite challenging.
 The documentation is not straight forward.
 I witnessed many errors.
-I resolved a few errors by referring, and for a few, I had to re-install Kaldi all together, which every time took 4-5 hours to install depending on the server configurations.
+I resolved a few errors by referring to [Kaldi's documentation](http://www.kaldi-asr.org/), and for a few, I had to re-install Kaldi all together, which every time took 4-5 hours to install depending on the server configurations.
 I managed to document all the necessary steps on [GitHub](https://github.com/AASHISHAG/asr-german).

 ### Data Pre-Processing